 Yes, provided you meet several qualifications.
-As the mandate of the SCRT is public protection, we have the duty to ensure that therapists moving here from unregulated provinces and territories meet that same requirements as therapists practicing in this province.
-Thus, to qualify for a license you must:
+As the mandate of the SCRT is public protection, we have the duty to ensure that therapists moving here from unregulated provinces and territories meet the same requirements as therapists practising in this province.
+Thus, to qualify for a licence you must:

 - Have been a member of the CSRT for the last 2 years and prescribed to a continuing education program.

-- Have worked as a respiratory therapists for 750 hours in the past 2 years.
+- Have worked as a respiratory therapist for 750 hours in the past 2 years.

-- Provide the SCRT with verification of employment from your current or last employeer.
+- Provide the SCRT with verification of employment from your current or last employer.
 SCRT Employment Verification Form.doc

-- Provide the SCRT with evidence of good character, namely a Criminal Record Check with vulnerable sector query from the RCMP or local police.
+- Provide the SCRT with evidence of good character, namely, a Criminal Record Check (CRC) with vulnerable sector query from the RCMP or local police.
 No third party CRCs will be accepted.

-- Provide proof of graduation from a CoARTE-approved program in Respiratory Therapy in Canada.
+- Provide proof of graduation from a CoARTE-approved respiratory therapy program in Canada.

 - Complete the SCRT application form IN FULL (please include CBRC registry number).

 - Pay all fees.

-If I currently hold a Restricted class licence, how long is it valid?
+If I currently hold a Graduate practising licence, how long is it valid?

-A temporary, Restricted class license expires 12 weeks after the day the applicant writes the CBRC examination, OR, on the day the member receives the results of the CBRC exam, whichever comes first.
+A temporary, Graduate practising licence expires 12 weeks after the day the applicant writes the CBRC examination, OR, on the day the member receives the results of the CBRC exam, whichever comes first.